JustinFassio/recipe-generator/docs/account-system/phase-4-integration-with-ai-system.md

 USER CONTEXT:
 ${userContext}

-HOUSEHOLD CONTEXT:
-${householdContext}

 CULTURAL PREFERENCES:
 ${culturalContext}

 REQUIREMENTS:
 1. NEVER include ingredients from the user's allergy list
-2. Respect all dietary restrictions and health concerns
+2. Respect all dietary restrictions
-3. Ensure the recipe is appropriate for all household members
-4. Use available cooking equipment and respect time constraints
+3. Use available cooking equipment and respect time constraints
-5. Stay within budget considerations
+4. Match the user's skill level
-6. Incorporate preferred cuisines and spice levels
+5. Incorporate preferred cuisines and spice levels
-7. Consider traditional medicine principles if requested
+6. Avoid disliked ingredients when possible
+7. Use appropriate measurement units (metric/imperial)
 8. Provide clear, step-by-step instructions
-9. Include nutritional information
+9. Include estimated cooking time
 10. Suggest substitutions for any problematic ingredients

 Generate a recipe that meets all these requirements while being delicious and achievable.